- Page Count: 387

 It’s kind of hilarious how similar this book is to The Crown’s Game by Evelyn Skye.
 Like not just the general plot or the relationships of the enchanters to their mentors, but even small details like the love square, how they can go into the guy’s dreamscapes, the dance, people turning into mist, how the girl loves snow/ice, and the points in the plot where she gets her fortune told or goes to his flat.

 I know they’re totally different books, but seeing how The Crown’s Game “retold” this story really highlighted what I wish this book would’ve been.
 The Crown’s Game set up the rules and what the game actually was right from the beginning, so the story was instantly more driven, focused, and fun.
 It was clear why one enchanter needed to die.
 It was clear what each of their moves were and what was going on.
 In The Night Circus they’re mostly doing magic tricks in a tent off-screen to “sustain” the circus and the story checks in with them every few years.
 Definitely not as exciting.
-I just cared about the characters in The Crown’s Game SO much more that it was kind of hard to take this book for what it was without comparing.
+I just cared about the characters in The Crown’s Game SO much more that it was kind of hard to take this book for what it was without comparing the two.